Laith-GLaDOS/colory-css/README.md

-# light-css
+# fast-css
-The repository for Light CSS.
+The repository for Fast-CSS.